jnidzwetzki/jnidzwetzki.github.io/_posts/2022-08-27-https-reverse-proxy-with-docker-traefik-and-lets-encrypt.md

 excerpt_separator: <!--more-->
 ---

 Docker is one of the most popular runtimes for Containers these days.
 Often the services in the containers offer a web interface.
-To ensure that this service can be accessed securely (via HTTPs) on the standard port 443/tcp, reverse proxies are commonly used.
+To ensure that this service can be accessed securely (via HTTPs) on the standard port 443/tcp, reverse proxies are usually used.
 The reverse proxy receives the incoming requests on port 443, provides the appropriate TLS certificate and distributes the traffic depending on the URL to the respective containers.
-For a long time, Nginx was the quasi-standard for this.
+For a long time, Nginx was the quasi-standard for this task.
 However, [Traefik](https://traefik.io/traefik/) has also been used for some time.
-This reverse proxy is presented in this article.
+This reverse proxy is discussed in this article.

 <!--more-->

-[Nginx](https://nginx.org/) is a stable and widely used webserver, which can also be used as a reverse proxy.
-However, the drawback of using Nginx as a reverse proxy is, that an additional configuration file has to be maintained and additional tools for obtaining SSL-Certificates from Let's encrypt have to be configured.
-Complex Docker deployments can be deployed using [Docker Compose](https://docs.docker.com/compose/).
-By using Traefik, the complete reverse proxy can be configured using tags and deployed by including an additional Docker image.
+[Nginx](https://nginx.org/) is a widely used webserver that can also be used as a reverse proxy.
+However, the disadvantage of using Nginx as a reverse proxy is that an additional configuration file has to be maintained and additional tools for obtaining SSL-Certificates from Let's encrypt have to be configured.

+Complex Docker deployments are often maintained by using [Docker Compose](https://docs.docker.com/compose/).
+Traefik integrates seamlessly into such a deployment.
+The complete reverse proxy can be configured using tags and deployed by including an additional Docker image.

 # Docker and Reverse Proxies